Florida Marketplace Health Insurance Costs

 Frequently Asked Questions Marketplace Health Insurance Costs in Florida

-Costs vary based on income, age, household size, and location.
+Florida Marketplace Health Insurance costs vary based on income, age, household size, and location.
 Many residents qualify for premium tax credits that lower monthly costs.

-Premiums vary widely by county and income level.
+Florida ACA premiums vary widely by county and income level.
 Subsidies can significantly reduce what you pay.

 Premium tax credits lower your monthly premium based on income and family size.